-In addition to checking in, it’s important not to minimize the feelings of your partner during this time.
-Because society as a whole is under a collective form of stress, it is easy to push away someone else who is hurting – especially if the same issue isn’t something that bothers you.
+In addition to checking in, it’s important not to minimize your partner’s feelings during this time.
+Because society is under a collective form of stress, it is easy to push away someone else who is hurting – especially if the same issue isn’t something that bothers you.
 But in marriage, it is key that you listen and support your partner’s feelings even if you do not necessarily see eye to eye.
 If they worry about getting sick and you do not, it’s important to hear their heart anyway.
 Dismissing feelings is an easy way to push away your partner when they need you most!

 5. Give each other kid-free breaks.